nitishdayal/JavaScript30/readme.md

 **UPDATE:** If you're here for written guides, please be patient with me!
 I've made it a priority to get as many of these done as possible, as quickly as possible.
 Thank youuu. ❤️

+Completed written guides can be found in the corresponding challenge directory (click the links below, folks).

 ## Table Of Contents

 1. [x] ~~[JavaScript Drum Kit](./exercises/01\ -\ JavaScript\ Drum\ Kit/)~~